 In 1992, the SAA/SF Network formally became a part of CASE.
 The SAA/SF Network changed its name to the Association of Student Advancement Programs in 2000.
 In 2008, with the goal of clarifying the program, strengthening its connection to CASE and better aligning its mission with CASE's strategic initiatives, the ASAP Program changed its name to CASE Affiliated Student Advancement Programs (CASE ASAP).

-For more information about student advancement programs, contact Robyn Neeley, CASE ASAP program manager, at email@example.com or +1-202-478-5632.
+For more information about student advancement programs, contact Robyn Neeley, CASE ASAP program manager, online or at +1-202-478-5632.